Non-commutative probability insights into the double-scaling limit SYK Model with constant perturbations: moments cumulants and $q$-independence: Moments calculation: general c

 Consider a complex combinatorial structure denoted $\mathcal{A}$, which comprises a pointing operator applied to labelled cycles within a rooted substructure $\mathcal{B}$.
 In other words, within $\mathcal{A}$, each element is a pointed necklace made up of labelled nodes, and each node is connected to elementary building blocks that belong to $\mathcal{B}$.
 The corresponding generating function for $\mathcal{A}$ is

 where $\Theta$ denotes the pointing operator, $\operatorname{CYC}$ corresponds to a labelled cycle structure and $\mathcal{Z}$ symbolizes the root within in $\mathcal{A}$. $A(z)=\sum_{k}a_k z^k$ and $B(z)=\sum_{k}b_k z^k$ are two generation functions enumerate structures $\mathcal{A}$ and $\mathcal{B}$ respectively.
 Each operator in a combinatorial structure can be directly translated into operations applied to its corresponding generating function.
 For comprehensive definitions of these operators in combinatorial structures and their corresponding enumerations via generating functions, see \cite{Flajolet2}.
 To come back to our case, the substructure $\mathcal{B}$ here corresponds to the intervals containing $\Psi_{\alpha}$.
 To calculate $A(z)$, we must determine the contribution of each interval.
 Consider the $i$-interval, denoted as $(\Psi_{\alpha_{k_1+\dots+k_{i-1}+1}},\dots,\Psi_{\alpha_{k_1+\dots+k_i}})$, there are $k_i$ $\Psi_{\alpha}$.
 These $\Psi_{\alpha}$ can either be paired if they share the same index set or remain unpaired if their index sets are unique within the interval.
 Thus, in the $i$-th interval, we have a partition $\pi_i \in \mathcal{P}_{1,2}(k_i)$, where $\mathcal{P}_{1,2}(k_i)$ represents a partition of $[k_i]=\lbrace 1,2,\dots,k_i\rbrace$, with each block containing at most $2$ elements.
 The remaining unpaired $\Psi_{\alpha}$ are called to as singletons and will be paired with singletons from other intervals, since all $\Psi_{\alpha}$ must be paired due to the ensemble averaging $\langle \dots\rangle_{J}$.
 These pairings between singletons from different intervals are called ``inhomogeneous" with respect to the interval partition \cite{Leroux}.
 We propose a new chord diagram description, where each $\Psi_{\alpha}$ corresponds to a node, while a pair of $\Psi_{\alpha}$ is represented as a chord connecting these nodes.
 The presence of one or more $D_c$ between two nodes is shown as a ``wall" and is represented by a dotted line in the diagram.
 We use $q$ to mark a crossing between chords and $\sqrt{\tilde{q}}$ to mark a singleton, so each chord crossing a ``wall" contributes a $\tilde{q}$.
 Note that a pair of $\Psi_{\alpha}$ crossing through a $D_c$ or a number of successive $D_c$ will both contribute only one $\tilde{q}$ because $D_c$ is constant.
-We distinguish elements in the diagram as follows: red points represent singletons, black points denote paired nodes, black curves represent chords, red dotted lines signify open chords inside each interval, black dotted lines represent ``wall"s, and red curve connecting singletons crossing the ``wall"s.
+See the figures \ref{int_p} and \ref{int_bw} as examples to illustrate these two types of pairing.
+We distinguish elements in the diagram as follows: red points represent singletons, black points denote paired nodes, black curves represent chords closed inside intervals, red dotted lines signify open chords inside each interval, black dotted lines represent ``wall"s, and red curve connecting singletons crossing the ``wall"s.
 It should be emphasized that the contribution of the crossing between the chords and the ``wall"s (the power of $\tilde{q}$) is enumerated within each interval, as we have already marked each singleton with a $\sqrt{\tilde{q}}$.
-See the figures \ref{int_p} and \ref{int_bw} as examples to illustrate these two types of pairing.